 Genetic counseling and testing can help you understand your risk for cancer.
-Genetic tests help doctors look for mutations (changes) in certain genes, like BRCA1 and BRCA2.
+Genetic tests help doctors look for mutations (changes) in certain genes.

-- Two or more close family members (parents, sisters, or children) have had breast or ovarian cancer
+- Two or more close family members (parents, siblings, or children) have had breast or ovarian cancer

 - A close family member had breast cancer before age 50

 - A close family member has had cancer in both breasts

 - A family member has had both breast and ovarian cancer

 - You are of Eastern European Jewish heritage